h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 OP_CHECKSIG
 {% endhighlight %}

-If Alice "follows the agreement", she will be able to spend this output after some delay with **delayed_signature_alice**.
-The delay is delibrately put in place to give Bob some time to exercise the "breach remedy" clause if Alice happens to break the agreement by spending this output after it becomes outdated.
+If the commitment transaction is the latest one agreed between both parties, Alice will be able to spend this output after some delay with **delayed_signature_alice**.
+The delay is delibrately put in place to give Bob some time to exercise the *breach remedy* clause if Alice happens to break the agreement by spending this output after it becomes outdated.
+In fact, all outputs that return funds to the holder of the commitment transaction must be delayed for `to_self_delay` blocks.

-When the commitment transaction is just created, only Alice knows **revocation_pubkey_alice**'s corresponding private key **revocation_secretkey_alice**.
+When the commitment transaction was just created, only Alice knew **revocation_pubkey_alice**'s corresponding private key **revocation_secretkey_alice**.
-Assuming that Alice and Bob decide to create a new commitment transaction, Alice needs to share with Bob her **revocation_secretkey_alice** so that if Alice publishes the old commitment transaction to the Bitcoin network, Bob can use it to compute **revocation_signature_alice** and potentially claim the fund in **to_local** output ahead of Alice (because of the delay).
+Assuming that Alice and Bob decide to create a new commitment transaction, Alice needs to share her **revocation_secretkey_alice** with Bob so that if Alice publishes the old commitment transaction to the Bitcoin network, Bob can use it to compute **revocation_signature_alice** and potentially claim the fund in **to_local** output ahead of Alice (because of the delay).

-Bitcoin doesn't natively support the concept of revocation, the RSMC construct essentially offers such functionality by making an older output undesirable to spend by both parties.
+Bitcoin doesn't natively support the concept of transaction revocation, RSMC essentially offers such a functionality by making an older output undesirable to spend by both parties.

-Note that this requires Bob to be online and constantly monitor the network, something that is not always possible, that is where [WatchTower](https://github.com/mit-dci/lit/tree/master/watchtower) comes into the picture.
+However, this requires Bob to be online often and constantly monitor the network, something that is not always possible, that is where [WatchTower](https://github.com/mit-dci/lit/tree/master/watchtower) comes into the picture.

 #### to_remote